 If we do then our charge will be a percentage of any compensation you agree with your opponent or are awarded by an Employment Tribunal plus VAT

 If you are not awarded compensation we agree that we will not charge for our own services however you will be required to pay the fees of other professionals involved in your case typically barristers or expert witnesses

 Typical stages in the progress of a wrongful or unfair dismissal Claim in the Employment Tribunal:-

-1. Taking your instructions, assessing the case and providing you with an opinion the strength of your case.
+- Taking your instructions, assessing the case and providing an opinion of the strength of your case.

 How long will the Claim take?

 Straightforward Claims can and do settle very quickly, sometimes within days or weeks with or without the involvement of ACAS.

 Complex cases on the other hand may be ongoing for 9 months or more after the Claim has started.
 The duration of the Claim can be influenced by many of the factors listed above and can also be influenced by the workload of the Employment Tribunals too.

 As a general guide, a contested Claim in the Employment Tribunal is likely to start and finish within a period of 4 to 9 months.